FranZelada/FranZelada/README.md

-# Hola 👋
+# Hi 👋

-- 🌱 Actualmente estudio en la Universidad Tecnologica Nacional
+- 🌱 I am currently studying at the National Technological University
-- 👨‍🎓 En camino para ser Ingeniero Electronico
+- 👨‍🎓 On the way to be an Electronic Engineer
-- 📃 Soy Tecnico Electronico
+- 📃 I am an Electronic Technician
-- 💡 Preparado para aprender
+- 💡 Ready to learn
-- 📩 Cómo comunicarse conmigo: francisco.zelada@alumnos.frm.utn.edu.ar
+- 📩 How to contact me: francisco.zelada@alumnos.frm.utn.edu.ar